fluthjs/fluth-doc/docs/en/guide/introduce.md

 # Introduction

-## Basic
+## Basics

-`fluth` is a Promise-like streaming programming library that excels at reactive programming.
+`fluth` is a Promise-like streaming programming library, good at reactive programming.

-If we consider `promise` as a publisher and the `then` method as a subscriber, a `promise` can only publish once.
+If we consider `promise` as a publisher and the `then` method as a subscriber, then `promise`'s publishing behavior only happens once.

-`fluth` enhances `promise` by allowing it to publish continuously!
+`fluth` enhances `promise`, allowing `promise` to publish continuously!

 ```javascript
 import { $ } from "fluth";